Chieze-Franklin/Bolt.js-Book/bolt-events/app-events.md

 ```
 {
-    "name": String, //the name of the event, in this case 'app-stopping'
+    "name": String, //the name of the event, in this case 'app-updated'
     "publisher": String, //the name of the app that published, in this case 'bolt'
     "body": Object //an object representing the app that has just been updated
 }